IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Transactions.md

 		write(X)
 end

+Lock manager is a separate process to which txns send lock and unlock requests and replies to mssg by sending a lock grant mssg or ask txn to rollback incase of deadlock.Lock table is hash table indexed on name of data being locked.
 Lock manager manages a DS called lock table in order to manage and grant txns with locks.

 Timestamp based protocols:
 Each txn gives a timestamp on entering system